autonity/docs.autonity.org/content/docs/oracle/run-oracle/_index.md

 ## Configure plugins

-The oracle server will need to provide FX and ATN/NTN currency pairs utilised in the Autonity Stability Mechanism.
+The oracle server will need to provide FX, ATN and NTN currency pairs utilised in the Auton Stabilization Mechanism.

-A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet:
+A basic set of data adaptor plugins for sourcing this data is provided out the box with oracle server for testnet pre-Mainnet in the `autonity-oracle` GitHub repo [`/plugins` <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins) directory:

 - Forex plugins: for connecting to public FX data sources.
-See the `forex_` prefixed adaptors in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+See the `forex_` prefixed adaptors.
 Four forex plugins are currently provided.
 - Simulator plugin: for simulated ATN/NTN data.
-See the `simulator_plugin` adaptor in [`/plugins`<i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity-oracle/tree/master/plugins).
+See the `simulator_plugin` adaptor.

 ### Set up plugins config file
 To configure FX data source plugins edit the `plugins_conf.yml` file to add a config entry for each plugin.
 The oracle server release contains out-the-box plugins for four publicly accessible FX endpoints with free and paid subscriptions tiers.
 You will need to create an account and get an API Key to connect.
 One or more plugin source must be configured.